 The College continues to provide a broad range of learning opportunities in all subject sector areas (placing emphasis on ensuring clear pathways of progression for students from pre-entry to higher education).
-The College has developed tailored programmes for the unemployed, bringing together community services to collaborate effectively and support individuals in a more accessible way.
+The College has developed tailored programmes for the unemployed, including with the DWP, bringing together community services to collaborate effectively and support individuals in a more accessible way.
 The College has also continued to provide delivery of training in the workplace and in community venues.

 In many subject areas, the College has maintained student numbers in its 16-19 vocational provision.
-The curriculum management team have placed emphasis in furthering progression at all levels and in enabling students to progress to further and higher education or directly into employment as apprenticeships.
+The curriculum management team continues to place emphasis in furthering progression at all levels and in enabling students to progress to further and higher education or directly into employment as apprenticeships.